PV-Lab/xrd-best-practices/README.md

 -   GOF ideally as close to 1 as possible. (values approaching 2 indicate data-quality issues.)

-<u>Step 4: Plotting data and providing raw data as a supplementary
+<u>Plotting data and providing raw data as a supplementary
 file:</u>

 -   XRD data should show both the individual data points (_e.g_.,